intel-analytics/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

-# vLLM continuous batching on Intel GPUs (experimental support)
+# vLLM continuous batching on Intel GPUs

 This example demonstrates how to serve a LLaMA2-7B model using vLLM continuous batching on Intel GPU (with IPEX-LLM low-bits optimizations).

-The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm/tree/v0.6.2).
+The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm/tree/v0.6.6).

 Currently, we support the following models for vLLM engine: